-We incurred ₹ 6,927 million (US\$ 83.08 million) towards capital expenditure for the year ended March 31, 2024.
-We expect further capital expenditure to be incurred during the fiscal year 2024-25 to strengthen our infrastructure capabilities.
+We incurred ₹ 15,486 million (US\$ 180.95 million) towards capital expenditure for the year ended March 31, 2025.
 The capital expenditure was funded out of internal accruals and bank borrowings.
-Also refer to section "Principal Capital Expenditures" under Item 4 for capital commitments as on March 31, 2024.
+Also refer to section "Principal Capital Expenditures" under Item 4 for capital commitments as on March 31, 2025.